 Open Meetings Law FAQ 3

 The answers to the above three questions, respectively, are no, maybe, and yes.
-These questions are all answered by reference to sec.
-19.89 of the Wisconsin statutes.
-Section 19.89 provides:
+These questions are answered by Wis.
+Stat. § 19.89 which provides as follows:

 No duly elected or appointed member of a governmental body may be excluded from any meeting of such body.
 Unless the rules of a governmental body provide to the contrary, no member of the body may be excluded from any meeting of a subunit of that governmental body.

-Section 19.89 clearly prohibits a governing body such as a village board or common council from excluding a governing body member from a closed session of the body.
-It also prohibits a committee from excluding a governing body member who is not also a member of the committee from its closed session unless the governing body has enacted rules which would permit the exclusion.
-A committee is usually considered to be a subunit of a governing body.
-However, independent statutory boards such as library boards, plan commissions and police and fire commissions are not considered to be a subunit of a village board or common council and the League has consistently opined that independent statutory boards and commissions can exclude members of the village board or common council who are not also members of the board or commission from a meeting of that body.
+Section 19.89 clearly prohibits a governing body such as a village board or common council from excluding one of its members from a closed session of the body.
+It also prohibits a committee from excluding a governing body member who is not also a member of the committee from its closed session, unless the governing body has enacted rules permitting such an exclusion, as a committee is usually considered to be a subunit of a governing body.
+However, independent statutory boards such as library boards, plan commissions and police and fire commissions are not considered to be a subunit of a village board or common council and the League has consistently opined that independent statutory boards and commissions can exclude members of the village board or common council who are not also members of the independent board or commission from a closed session.
 See Governing Bodies 310, 319 and 347.